-Brush up on your knowledge of LGBT+ pride flags for Pride Month and find out what the different colours and designs of each flag represent!
+Brush up on your knowledge of LGBT+ pride flags, and find out what the different colours and designs of each flag represent!
 There are many flags and some can vary, so we've compiled a list of some of the more widely used flags.

 See our LGBT+ Glossary for a list of different sexualities and gender identities.